 The mass timber business case studies prepared by WoodWorks – Wood Products Council and Conrad Investment Management address the financial performance of US developments constructed with mass timber.
 Created for the developer/investor audience, each case study discusses qualitative influences and provides quantitative data to examine investment success, challenges and lessons learned.

 The goal of this WoodWorks initiative is to substantively communicate the business case of mass timber buildings across a series of building product sub-types.
-The first package, released on 12/09/2020, includes two speculative office developments, a multi-family development, and a multi-family redevelopment/ addition.
+This third package, released on 10/20/2021, includes two speculative office developments, a multi-family development, and a multi-family redevelopment/ addition.

-WoodWorks is actively working to collect more data and provide additional business case studies, which will include multifamily and other building product sub-types.
+WoodWorks is actively working to collect more data and provide additional business case studies.
 Check back in the future for updates.

 These case studies would not have been possible without the support of the developers/owners who shared their data.
 We are grateful to these firms and individuals, who have supported this endeavor to promote a deeper understanding of mass timber’s value to investors, developers, the community, and occupants of mass timber buildings.